-Bloomberg adds further capabilities by working with startups and invests in some through the Bloomberg Beta B2B venture fund.
+Bloomberg also works with startups and invests in some of them through the Bloomberg Beta B2B venture fund.

 "Bloomberg is not really a company that goes and buys a lot of companies," says Edwards.
 "We have in the past.
 We've done some big deals, but we don't acquire a lot of tech companies.
 We're organically growing, but we have used some of their startups that they have pointed us to, and used them as vendors.
 We've seen some really good talent from those."

 Bloomberg is a very different organisation to the one founded in 1981 but the company's biggest source of revenue remains the iconic Terminal that it launched in its first year.